 The Waring Pro has the important features: auto shutoff, vented lid, combination basket/lifter and all of the cooking controls you could ask for.
 The turkey comes out almost perfectly fried if you use the rotisserie.

 We rank the Waring Pro TF200B indoor fryer down here at #4 for one reason: cost.
-It’s almost twice the price of the Butterball XXL (and about eight times the price of our top outdoor fryer), yet holds a much smaller turkey.
+It’s about twice the price of the Butterball XXL, yet holds a much smaller turkey.
 For a small family that can afford it, though, it’s really great.

 Specs for the Waring Pro TF200B Rotisserie Turkey Fryer/Steamer:

 5. Char-Broil The Big Easy Oil-Less Turkey Fryer

 Let’s be clear.
 The review team does not recommend oil-less frying for turkeys because we believe the cooked birds aren’t as tasty.
 However, there’s a growing demand for air fryers of all types, so we’ve included the best of those models at #5 on our list of the top 5 best turkey fryers.

 The Big Easy is a large outside fryer.
 It runs on propane, which powers two infrared burners inside the unit.
 That method takes longer to fry a turkey (1-2+ hours) than oil frying, but you don’t have to worry about splattering, fires caused when trying to cook a brined turkey, or draining used oil – and your doctor will approve of the end result.

 There’s a cooking basket, thermometer, turkey lifter and racks for legs or kabobs included, and the drip pan to catch juices for gravy is a nice touch.
 The pot is rather small but you can easily “fry,” roast or smoke any other meat of your choice in it since the cooking is done by infrared waves.